gitdxb/python-and-django/README.md

-# python-and-django
+# Python and Django Full Stack Web Developer Bootcamp - Udemy
-Python and Django Full Stack Web Developer Bootcamp - Udemy
+This repo is where I'm keeping track of my Udemy course.

 ## Timeline
 * Day 1: 12/8 - HTML